K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![3-2-1-3-5-0]

 ### <div id='57'/> 3.2.1.3.5.1.
 Add Environment Variable
 1. CLick ①“+ Add” button.
-Enter environment variable name and value.Click ②“Save” button to complete adding environment variable.
+Enter environment variable name and value.
+Click ②“Save” button to complete adding the environment variable.
 ![3-2-1-3-5-1-0]

 ### <div id='58'/> 3.2.1.3.5.2.
 Modify Environment Variable
-1. Click ① "Notepad" button of the environment variable to modify from the list.
+1. Click the ① "Notepad" button of the environment variable to modify from the list.
 ![3-2-1-3-5-2-0]

-2. After modifying the value of the environment variable, click  "Save" button to complete the modification.
+2. After modifying the value of the environment variable, click the "Save" button to complete the modification.
 ![3-2-1-3-5-2-1]

 ### <div id='59'/> 3.2.1.3.5.3.
 Delete Environment Variable
-1. Click ①“Trashbin" button of the environment variable to delete from the list.
+1. Click the ①“Trashbin" button of the environment variable to delete it from the list.
 ![3-2-1-3-5-3-0]

-2. Click “Delete” button from the confirm pop-up to complete delation of the environment variable.
+2. Click the “Delete” button from the confirm pop-up to complete the deletion of the environment variable.
 ![3-2-1-3-5-3-1]

 ### <div id='60'/> 3.2.1.3.6.
 Route